 Expertise and ideas exchange

-PIP Information Sharing and Speed Collaboration Events brings together a wide range of professional and research staff from the University together with third sector partners, to discuss and explore the latest thinking on key topics of mutual interest and benefit.
-PIP provides a platform to share knowledge, experiences and insights, to collectively build the capacity and capabilities of University staff and third sector partners.
+Take part in one of our PIP Information Sharing and Collaboration Workshops to network, gain new insights, identify collaborative opportunities and meet potential partners.
+Our workshops bring together a wide range of professional and research staff from the University with our external partners to discuss and explore the latest thinking on key topics of mutual interest and benefit.

 One to one support partnerships

-For third sector partners who have identified a skills or knowledge gap, PIP links them with University staff, to provide answers or insights into specific questions or challenges, and potentially find a longer-term collaborative partner to provide knowledge and an outside perspective on their ways of working.
-This could be in professional service areas such as marketing, finance, strategic planning and business change.
+For external partners who have identified a skills or knowledge gap, PIP links them with a member of University staff or a student to provide answers or insights into specific questions or challenges, and potentially find a longer-term partner to provide knowledge and an outside perspective on their ways of working.
+This could be in professional service areas such as marketing, finance, strategic planning, and business change.

 New collaborative projects

-For staff (or third sector partners) who have identified a project that would also be of benefit to a third sector PIP partner, we will help them find a partner to develop and deliver their project.
-This could include anything from developing new research projects that link to local need; new curriculum linked projects to give students a practical basis for their learning, student opportunities for research or placements to enhance their employability.
+For staff (or external partners) who have identified a project that would also be of benefit to a third sector or civic partner, we will help them find the right person to work with to develop and deliver their project.
+This could include anything from developing new research projects that link to local need; a collaborative project with mutual benefits; new curriculum-linked projects to give students a practical basis for their learning; student opportunities for research; or placements to enhance student employability.